windows-admins/winadmins-website-hugo/content/techsupport.md

 ---
 Title: "Tech Support"
-Description: "List of available resources for non-admin tech support"
+Description: "The WinAdmins Discord server is primarily geared towards Information Technology professionals managing enterprise environments.
+If you are looking for end-user technical, we have a number of suggested resources available here."
 ---

 The WinAdmins Discord server is primarily geared towards Information Technology professionals managing enterprise environments.
 We have compiled a short list of resources available for end user tech support that you might find helpful in resolving problems.